Radiotherapy for a brain tumour

 Masks and headframes

-You may feel very nervous about wearing a mask or head frame.
+You may feel nervous about wearing a mask or head frame.
 Most people cope well with the support of the radiotherapy team.
-If you are worried or uncomfortable, tell them, so they can help you.
+Tell your team if you are worried or uncomfortable.
+They can help you.

 Planning your treatment

 The radiographers help you get into position for the scan.
-You may need to take off some clothes and wear a hospital gown.
 You lie on a treatment couch in the same position you will be in for treatment.
 If you need a mask or head frame, the radiographers gently fix this to the couch.

 The radiographers may make a few ink marks on the mask or head frame.
-These marks will help them make sure you are in the correct position for each session of radiotherapy.
+These marks help make sure you are in the correct position for each session of radiotherapy.

 During the scan you will be alone in the room.
-The radiographers can see, hear and talk to you and are close by if you need them.
+The radiographers can see and hear you from outside the room.
+There is usually an intercom, so you can talk to them if you need to.

 Having radiotherapy to the brain

-The treatment itself is not painful.
+Having radiotherapy is not painful.
 You may hear a slight buzzing noise from the radiotherapy machine.
-Depending on the type of radiotherapy machine, there may be equipment that moves around you during the treatment, or the couch you lie on may change position slightly.
+The radiotherapy machine may move around you during the treatment, or the couch you lie on may change position.

 In some treatment rooms you can listen to music to help you relax.
 If you would like to listen to your own music, ask your radiotherapy team if this is possible.